Watermelon Peperomia Care is essential if you want to maintain its beautiful watermelon-like leaves marked with silver and dark green stripes!

 Other Names: Peperomia argyreia (Scientific Name), Watermelon Begonia

 Check out our article on how to take care of hibiscus indoors here!

 Watermelon peperomia can be planted from the leaf or stem cutting.
-Cut the leaves with stalks (petioles) 2-3 cm (1 inch) and dab it in the rooting hormone before planting.
-Keep the soil moist and warm.
+Cut the leaves with stalks (petioles) 2-3 cm (1 inch) and dab them in the rooting hormone before planting.
+Keep the soil moist and warm!

-If you’re growing dwarf watermelon peperomia, a 3-4 inches pot should be fine.
-For a usual watermelon peperomia, select a decorative 4-6 inches container, it can work for more than a year before the next pot upsize.
+If you’re growing dwarf watermelon peperomia, one 4 inches pot should be fine.
+For a usual watermelon peperomia that is not too big, select a decorative 4-6 inches container, it can work for more than a year before the next pot upsize.

 Tip: Select one or two sizes bigger pot than the size of the rootball of your peperomia plant.
 It grows best when it’s slightly rootbound!

 The plant performs well in bright, indirect sunlight.
 Avoid exposing it to the direct, harsh sun to save the foliage from burning and heat stress, especially in a hot climate.

 While planting indoors, place the plant on a north or east-facing window.
 You’ll need to reduce the intensity of light if you’re keeping it western or southern windowsill.
 Outdoors, grow the plant in the shade.

 Use any regular houseplant potting mix.
 You can also prepare your own with the help of some suggested recipes here.
 Just remember, your substrate must be loamy and well-draining so that it doesn’t collect water.

 Water the plant when the top inch of soil looks dry and never allow the soil to be consistently moist.
 Keep an eye on the outdoor plant in warm weather as it may need more frequent irrigation.
 During fall and winter, reduce watering!